dvreeze/tryscalafix/doc/presentation.rst

     mvn scalafix:scalafix -Dscalafix.config=.scalafix-ScalatraServletFindingRule.conf \
       -Psemanticdb -f pom-semanticdb.xml

-It's not very hard to automate this (including "semanticdb" compilation), across multiple projects, with one hit of a button.
+It's not very hard to automate this (including "semanticdb" compilation), across multiple projects, by a push of a button (like in similar experiments using Java reflection).

 Conclusion
 ==========

 Previous experiments with Scalafix_ for querying code bases worked with "standalone rules" that were not very practical (in that they had to be single-source, without any dependencies outside Scalafix etc.).
+Also, I did not exploit rule lifecycle methods in those attempts.

 This time I can really claim that it's practical to use Scalafix_ to write "rules" that query Scala/Java code bases to help us understand them more quickly.
 Moreover, any documentation generated from such Scalafix_